fossxo/fossxo-gdd/source/index.rst

     * `OpenGameArt.org <https://opengameart.org/>`_

     ..
-TODO:
+Place a list of frequently used external resources here so developers can quickly find what they need.
-        Place a list of useful resources here so developers can quicky find what they need. consider promoting the following resources.
+        Note: the list below might be worth adding.
         - https://itch.io/game-assets
         - https://gist.github.com/EndangeredMassa/6b177f36b08a5b0798cf
         - Piston documentation